Razwand/dealing_with_docs/README.md

 This tool was conceived to process scanned documents.
 More in particular, the shield detection comes from the fact that the documents were official administration volumes.

-The idea is to reduce size of this huge volumes containing subdocuments (action clean) or splitting in different pdf files contained in the complete volume pdf for further processing.
+The idea is to reduce size of this huge volumes containing subdocuments (action clean) or splitting in different pdf files contained in the complete volume pdf for further processing (action split).

 ## Dependencies
 - poppler is included within the project as its path must be specified to be able to execute the code.